locka99/cpp-to-rust-book/why_rust/index.md

 # Rust Background

 Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation and progressed until the release of version 1.0 in 2015.

-Rust aims to be a safe-by-default alternative to C without compromising on speed.
+Activity on the project is very strong and has only picked up since 1.0.

+The catalyst for the language was the Mozilla Firefox web browser.
+Firefox is not special amongst browsers - virtually almost all of them are:

+* Written in C++.
+* Complex with millions of lines of code.
+* Numerous bugs and security vulnerabilities that were directly attributable to the unsafe nature of the language.
+* Mostly single-threaded and therefore not well suited for many-core devices - PCs, phones, tablets etc.
+* Adding multi-threading to the existing engine would doubtless cause even more potential vulnerabilities than being single threaded.

+Therefore, Rust was conceived as a way to obtain C or C++ levels of performance but also feature up-front safety enforcement.
+Code that passed the compiler phase could be guaranteed to be memory safe and therefore could be written in a way to take advantage of concurrency.

 The project is hosted by [](https://github.com/rust-lang/rust)